How to Track Focus on Windows

 Use sessions and active time

-Focus is easier to compare when the same signals are used consistently across days.
+Focus is easier to compare when the same Windows work signals are tracked consistently.

 Compare like with like